Using World Partition in UE5 when working in a team

 How to use World Partition in Unreal Engine for team collaboration and efficient development.
 We will cover the one file per actor approach and source control.

-Unreal Engine 5 (shortened to UE5) introduced the World Partition feature to enhance workflows when working on large environments.
+Unreal Engine 5 (shortened to UE5) introduced the World Partition feature to speed up working on large environments.
 In this article, we will explore why it makes sense to use World Partition.
 We will also compare the experience of working with World Partition in UE5 to working with level streaming in UE4.

 Why World Partition was added to UE5